Tölzer Knabenchor: Men's ensemble ZwoZwoEins

 After the voice change, singers from the choir can remain associated with the choir as tenor and bass voices.
 In 2010, the male choir of the Tölzer Knabenchor, which performs under the name ZwoZwoEins, emerged from a group of male voices that had previously performed on a project basis.
-The three numbers are a reminiscence of Bach's eight-part masterpiece "Singet dem Herrn" (BWV 225), the last section of which - beginning at bar 221 - often served as the concert finale.
+The three numbers are a reminiscence of Bach's eight-part masterpiece "Singet dem Herrn" (BWV 225), the last section of which – beginning at bar 221 – often served as the concert finale.

-The repertoire of ZwoZwoEins - Das Männerensemble des Tölzer Knabenchores includes literature for male choir from the Romantic, modern and 21st centuries, such as Johannes Brahms' "Singet dem Herrn". century, such as Johannes Brahms' cantata Rinaldo, Luigi Cherubini's Requiem, John Henry Maunder's The Martyrs, Felix Mendelssohn Bartholdy's Vespergesang and Carl Loewe's Eherne Schlange.
+The repertoire of ZwoZwoEins – Das Männerensemble des Tölzer Knabenchores includes literature for male choir from the Romantic, modern and 21st centuries, such as Johannes Brahms' "Singet dem Herrn", Johannes Brahms' cantata Rinaldo, Luigi Cherubini's Requiem, John Henry Maunder's The Martyrs, Felix Mendelssohn Bartholdy's Vespergesang and Carl Loewe's Eherne Schlange.

 From its foundation until summer 2024, the ensemble was directed by Clemens Haudum.
 Since then, Marco Barbon has been responsible for the musical portfolio of the male ensemble.